 For students who wish to bring their own wetsuits we recommend one with short arms and legs.
 These are the most versatile and can be purchased from many stores for under $100.
 Basic neoprene boots or watershoes are available for about $30.
 PFDs (life jackets) must be government-approved and be a good fit (if you're not sure we can help and most marine stores can help too).
 Economical sources include Canadian Tire, Walmart, Costco and Amazon.
 Higher quality gear specific to windsurfing is available from Boardsports and Silent Sports.

 We have change rooms and lockers in the clubhouse but you must bring your own lock.
 We recommend that you leave valuable items at home.
 The Toronto Windsurfing Club is on public property and therefore unable to accept responsibility for any loss or damage to personal possessions.

 No, it is not necessary to be a member to take lessons.
 Students who register for a learn to windsurf course (four lessons) are eligible to become a member at no extra charge.

 No, the club’s equipment is only available during lessons and to participants in our Stay Hooked practice program.

-Our instructors are passionate windsurfers with Sail Canada Instructor Certification and prerequisites in First Aid, CPR and water safety.
-The coach boat drivers are also qualified.
+Our instructors are passionate and skilled windsurfers who complete extensive training and certifications in teaching methods, First Aid/CPR, general water safety, and coach boat driving.
 Some instructors are also accomplished racers at the provincial or national level.

 If you need financial support we recommend investigating The Canadian Tire Jumpstart Program.
 The program helps kids, ranging in age from 7 to 17, from families who need financial assistance to participate in sports and physical activities.
 To apply so that your child(ren) can participate in our program please contact your local chapter by calling the national Jumpstart line at 1-877-616-6600 or going to the Jumpstart website (click here) for information on how to apply.